Rest, Recovery, and a Little Disney Magic: Lessons from a San Angelo Sick Day

 Tiny Joys and Unexpected Silver Linings

-Crocheting my Tunisian scarf, I think about the legacy of comfort passed down from my grandmothers.
-They taught me that creativity is portable, that you can build a sense of home wherever you are, and that sometimes, the best thing you can do is show up for yourself, exactly as you are.
+Crocheting my Tunisian scarf, I’m reminded of the legacy of comfort passed down from my grandmothers.
+They taught me that creativity is portable, that you can build a sense of home wherever you are, and that sometimes, the best thing you can do is show up for yourself, exactly as you are—stitch by stitch, breath by breath.

 I think about Matthew checking in from work, making sure I’m staying hydrated, and the friends who send silly memes and “get well soon” texts.
 Even on a solo sick day, I’m surrounded by care—woven together by family, friends, and this beautiful, resilient military community.